 to spend time with health care professionals, by arranging to shadow (observe) the

 professional role you are considering, volunteer or work in a health care setting,

 talk to patients, read about current concerns and events.
 An easy way to find out

 We typically recommend students to complete the Associate in Sciences Track 1 degree before transfer to a university.
-Please use the Transfer Planning Guides available on this site; there is one for Dentistry, another for Medicine, and another for Pharmacy.
+Please use the Transfer Planning Guides available on this site; there is one for Dentistry, another for Medicine, and another

 If you wish to take fewer science courses in your first half of the Bachelors degree and are perhaps preparing for a non-science major, the Associate in Arts - Individualized Plan is a good choice.
 This degree allows you to design your own course plan with a mix of science and non-science courses.
 You can find it on the same Transfer Planning Guides page.

 - Linda Kuehnert, Chemistry, Rm 2821, Ph: 546-4575, email@example.com